fithisux/imdb_dataset_article/README.md

 Welcome to your new dbt project!

-There is now an [article in Medium](https://fithis2001.medium.com/exploring-the-imdb-dataset-with-dbt-11cd02c025aa)
+There is now an [Exploration article in Medium](https://fithis2001.medium.com/exploring-the-imdb-dataset-with-dbt-11cd02c025aa) and a more in depth one [Lateral joins article in Medium](https://fithis2001.medium.com/lateral-joins-in-duckdb-a024f3609405)

 ### schema-ingestor-article (In Progress)